-5.1.18 Module net.box
+4.1.17 Module net.box

 The net.box module contains connectors to remote database systems.
-One variant, to be discussed later, is connecting to MySQL or MariaDB or PostgreSQL (see SQL DBMS modules reference).
-The other variant, which is discussed in this section, is connecting to Tarantool server instances via a network using the built-in net.box module.
+One variant, to be discussed later, is for connecting to MySQL or MariaDB or PostgreSQL (see SQL DBMS modules reference).
+The other variant, which is discussed in this section, is for connecting to Tarantool server instances via a network.